honolulufishing/Benders-decomposition-using-Matlab/README.md

-# Benders-decomposition-using-Matlab
+# Multi-cut-Generalized-Benders-decomposition-using-Matlab
-This is a matlab-based package to solve a large-scale linear programming problem using classical benders decomposition and a socp problem using generalized benders decomposition method.
+This is a matlab-based package to solve a large-scale linear or quadratic constrained convex programming problem using the classical benders decomposition, generalized benders decomposition method and multi-cut generalized benders decomposition method.

 For a linear problem, we use classical benders decomposition tools to solve this problem, which is cast as the following form: